ParmEd/ParmEd/doc/omm_rosetta.rst

 In this example, we'll go over starting a small protein (dodeca-alanine) simulation from scratch, using PyRosetta and OpenMM.

+You can also follow along with the script called :code:`simulate_ala12_mutant.py` in :code:`examples/rosetta/`.

 Generate pose from primary structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~